 In This Article

-Planning an engagement party can come in so many different forms, from hosting an elegant soirée to putting together a backyard BBQ.
-But what if you want to do something truly unique?
-Throwing a surprise engagement party is sure to make for a memorable occasion.
+Planning an engagement party can come in many forms, from throwing an elegant soirée to putting together a backyard BBQ.
+And while most engagement parties are traditionally hosted by the couple of honor, for those who'd like to do something unique for their loved ones, a surprise party is an event to consider for a truly memorable occasion.

 Meet the Expert

 Rebecca Martens is the owner of Belle Events, a full-service event planning company based in Houston, Texas.